EduardGomezEscandell/finite_elements_1d_julia/README.md

 state versions, but the program is easily extendable to other partial derivative equations.

 You can choose between diferent polynomial interpolations and diferent quadrature orders.
-You can also chose between Neumann and Dirichlet boundary conditions.
+You can also choose between Neumann and Dirichlet boundary conditions.

 ### Dependencies
 You need to install the `Gaston` package and `GNUplot`: